proximax-storage/go-xpx-chain-sdk/api.md

 ```go
 func (c *SubscribeService) Cosignature(add *Address) (*SubscribeSigner, error)
 ```
-returns an entity from which you can access channel with cosignature signed transaction related to passed address is added to an aggregate bounded transaction with partial state
+returns an entity from which you can access channel with cosignature transaction is added to an aggregate bounded transaction with partial state related to passed address

 #### func (*SubscribeService) Error